-Figure 21.
-D915PBL Board Dimensions
+Figure 28.
+Desktop Board D925XBC Dimensions

-2.10.2 I/O Shield
+2.10.3 I/O Shield

-The back panel I/O shield for the board must meet specific dimension and material requirements.
-Systems based on the board need the back panel I/O shield to pass certification testing.
-Figure 22 shows the I/O shield.
-Dimensions are given in inches to a tolerance of $\pm 0.02$ inches.

-The figure also indicates the position of each cutout.
+The back panel I/O shield for the Desktop Boards D925XCV and D925XBC must meet specific dimension and material requirements.
+Systems based on these Desktop Boards need the back panel I/O shield to pass certification testing.
+Figure 29 shows the I/O shield for boards with the 8-channel (7.1) audio subsystem.
+Figure 30 shows the I/O shield for boards with the 6-channel (5.1) audio subsystem.
+Dimensions are given in inches to a tolerance of ± 0.02 inches.
+The figures also indicate the position of each cutout.
 Additional design considerations for I/O shields relative to chassis requirements are described in the ATX specification.

-The I/O shield drawing in this document is for reference only.
-An I/O shield compliant with the ATX chassis specification 2.03 is available from Intel.
+The I/O shield drawings in this document are for reference only.
+I/O shields compliant with the ATX chassis specification 2.03 are available from Intel.